 Statement of Significance

 Briefly state the novelty, significance, and breadth of interest of the science presented (1000 characters including spaces).
-Currently at 1,168 characters
+Currently at 1,168 characters Now 1000 with spaces

-Our paper describes biological and physical drivers of variability in animal-regenerated nutrients across three spatial scales.
-Among 27 reefs, ammonium varied up to 16-fold, a larger difference than previously reported.
-Surveys of reef associated biological communities revealed a potentially positive effect of animals on ammonium, which was mediated by tidal exchange.
-At a small-scale, we found higher concentrations of ammonium inside kelp forests than outside.
-Surveying 16 kelp forests of varying composition revealed that ammonium retention increases with kelp biomass, tidal exchange, and animal biomass to a lesser extent.
-Finally, by caging animals in situ, we found fine-scale enrichment on a scale of meters was possible, but only when flow was limited.
-Overall, we found evidence that animal-mediated nutrient cycling contributes to meso-, small-, and fine-scale variation in nutrients even in a wave exposed, temperate region.
-This suggests animals may contribute more to bottom-up effects through their excretion than previously considered.
-This work is the most extensive exploration of drives of ammonium variability in a temperate ecosystem to date.
+We investigated the drivers of variability in temperate marine animal-mediated nutrients at three spatial scales.
+At scales of 10s of km, ammonium varied up to 16-fold across 27 rocky reefs, a larger difference than previously reported.
+The effect of abundance of reef-associated animals on ammonium was positive but mediated by tidal exchange.
+At a smaller scale, ammonium concentrations were higher inside than outside 16 kelp forests.
+Ammonium retention increased with kelp biomass, tidal exchange, and animal biomass.
+Finally, by caging animals in situ, fine-scale enrichment on a scale of m was possible but only when flow was limited.
+Overall, animal-mediated nutrient cycling contributes to meso-, small-, and fine-scale variation in nutrients even in an upwelling region.
+This suggests animals may contribute more to bottom-up effects through excretion than previously considered.
+This work is the most extensive exploration of drivers of ammonium variability in temperate ecosystems to date.

 Describe why L&O is the best outlet for the publication of your paper (500 characters including spaces).
 Currently at 558 characters

-We believe that the readers of L&O will find value in our paper as it combines elements of ecological research with oceanography and includes not only physical but also biological considerations.
-This research broadens our understanding of aquatic systems by documenting a potentially overlooked driver of bottom-up effects in a wave-exposed temperate ecosystem.
-This discourse will appeal to biologists, governments, and the public, who may value marine conservation but have yet to consider the full suite of ecosystem functions provided by marine animals.
+The readers of L&O will find value in our paper as it combines marine ecology with oceanography and includes both physical and biological considerations.
+Our research broadens our understanding of aquatic systems by documenting an overlooked driver of bottom-up effects in temperate upwelling-influenced ecosystems.
+This discourse will appeal to biologists, governments, and the public, who value marine conservation but have yet to consider the full suite of functions fulfilled by marine animals.

+Consider this as a last sentence instead:

+This focus will appeal to all those interested in or tasked with ecosystem-based management of ocean resources.